 - 6.1.
 Probable Outturn: Following the council's probable outturn exercise, the Resource is reporting an overspend of £12.751m after approved transfers to reserves of £6.261m.
-Reserves were approved by Executive Committee on 10 February 2021.
+Reserves were approved by the Executive Committee on 10 February 2021.
 This includes projected net costs of COVID to 31 March 2021 of £12.443m.
 The Resource position is outlined in appendix A. - 6.2.
 The forecast cost of COVID is £12.443m.
-This is the net effect of expenditure of £12.755m as outlined in appendix B and reflects additional Education recovery teachers employed on 1 year fixed term contracts and short term supply; the increased cost of supply teachers in relation to the application of the SNCT guidance on payment arrangements for staff; expenditure incurred in the operation of the hubs for key worker children during lockdown; costs of sanitising stations, PPE, cleaning supplies and enhanced cleaning regimes for our schools and establishments.
+This includes expenditure of £12.755m as outlined in appendix B and reflects additional Education recovery teachers employed on 1 year fixed term contracts and short term supply; the increased cost of supply teachers in relation to the application of the SNCT guidance on payment arrangements for staff; expenditure incurred in the operation of the hubs for key worker children during lockdown; costs of sanitising stations, PPE, cleaning supplies and enhanced cleaning regimes for our schools and establishments and a reduction in budgeted income from Early Years fees and music tuition, all as a result of the ongoing pandemic.

-In addition, the Resource is projecting an impact as a result of loss of income due to the pandemic of £0.564m, including ELC fees, music tuition and nursery milk, as well as savings not achieved of £0.099m and an underspend in budget of £0.975m, in the main due to expenditure not incurred on breakfast clubs and holiday lunch clubs due to the pandemic and the rates budgets.
+In addition, the Resource is projecting an impact as a result of loss of income due to the pandemic of £0.564m including ELC fees, music tuition and nursery milk, as well as savings not achieved of £0.099m and an underspend in budget of £0.975m in the main due to expenditure not incurred on breakfast clubs and holiday lunch clubs due to the pandemic and the rates budgets.

 6.3.
-The Council has received funding for specific education costs relating to the pandemic, including additional teachers, support staff and mobilising schools for reopening, including ongoing cleaning and PPE costs.
-In addition, further funding has been recently received for additional staffing, digital inclusion, home learning and family support.
-At this stage, and this late in the financial year, it is unlikely that this will be spent this year, and, therefore, it is likely we will be looking to carry this funding into next year.
+The council has received funding for specific education costs relating to the pandemic including additional teachers, support staff and mobilising schools for reopening, including ongoing cleaning and PPE costs.
+In addition, further funding has been received for additional staffing, digital inclusion, home learning and family support.
+At this stage, and this late in the financial year, it is unlikely that this will be spent this year, and therefore it is likely we will be looking to carry this funding into next year.
 The figures at the moment assume full spend.

-As at 29 January 2021, total revenue funding for the year has been confirmed at £7.773m.
+As at 26 February 2021, total revenue funding for the year has been confirmed at £9.582m.
 These income sources are not netted off against the expenditure in the appendices.
 Instead, to allow consistent reporting of expenditure in relation to the pandemic, all costs are collated and reported to the Executive Committee where all income received is reported in its entirety.

 - 6.4.
-The Resource is showing an overspend of £0.308m after the cost of COVID is removed.
-This overspend relates to transport costs for both mainstream and ASN transport, teachers costs due to pupil growth and school placements which are demand led, partially offset by underspends in Early Years core budget. - 6.5.
-Position as at 29 January 2021: The Resource position as at 29 January 2021 is an overspend of £6.108m after approved transfers to reserves.
+The core budget for the Resource is showing an underspend of £0.041m after the cost of COVID is removed, and this is an improved position from the outturn forecast which was a £0.308m overspend.
+This underspend relates to underspends in Early Years core budget, partially offset by transport costs for both mainstream and ASN transport and school placements which are demand led. - 6.5.
+Position as at 26 February 2021: The Resource position as at 26 February 2021 is an overspend of £6.587m after approved transfers to reserves.
 Detailed variance explanations are outlined in appendix A. - 6.6.
 Virements are proposed to realign budgets across budget categories and with other Resources.
-These movements are detailed in the Appendix A of this report.
+These movements are detailed in the Appendix A of this report. - 6.7.
+Yearend update: As we are reporting closer to the financial yearend and the final position for the Resource is becoming clearer and following the impact of the further restrictions on schools from January 2021, Committee is updated that the financial position for the Resource is likely to change in some of the more specific funding areas.